We all know someone—or it may be ourselves—who has experienced depression, anxiety, loneliness, exhaustion... or just feeling crap.

 Practice Daily Mindfulness And Meditation

-Mindfulness is being present in the moment, aware of your environment, thoughts and feelings without judgement.
-Meditation is the training of attention and helps promote mindfulness in your every day life, says Christine.
-Studies have shown that practicing 10-20 minutes of mindfulness practice or meditation daily increases positive emotion, helps us to fall asleep easier and improves memory and attention.
-Mindfulness and meditation increase the grey matter in our brains that are associated with empathy, attention and self awareness.
-It also strengthens and builds the neural pathways in the brain and increases activation of the prefrontal cortex, which lifts your mood.
-Research has also show that mindfulness and meditation is linked to a decrease in depression, anxiety and stress.
-It also lowers the levels of the stress-hormone cortisol in the body.
+Mindfulness and meditation increase the grey matter in our brains, which is associated with empathy, attention and self-awareness.
+It also strengthens and builds the neural pathways increases activation of the prefrontal cortex, which lifts your mood.
+Research has also shown that mindfulness and meditation are linked to a decrease in depression, anxiety and stress, and lowers the levels of the stress hormone cortisol.

 Find And Savour The Joy In Your Day

+"People think joy has to be the big stuff.
+But really it’s the little things," says Macfarlane.
 Whether it’s a walk with friends, baking a loaf of bread or putting on some music and dancing—finding, appreciating and savouring the joy in each day improves our mental health.
 Taking in all the good in our world increases our gratitude, and research has shown that improves our general and emotional welling.
-As psychologist Donald Hebb once said–‘Neurons that fire together wire together,’ essentially highlighting that neural pathways are formed and reinforced through repetition.

-If we are think bad thoughts, ruminate or obsess, then those are the neurons that will fire and then wire together, and continue to take us down a rabbit hole.
 If we savour positive experiences and appreciate the joy in life, those neural pathways will form and grow.
-Focus more on taking in the good and really savour those moments and there’ll be more of them.
+Focus more on taking in the good moments, and there’ll be more of them.

+"We need to remember social media is a virtual world filled with judgement, fake news and rumour mongering, and it actually disconnects us from our real world," says Macfarlane.
 Spending too much time online and on social media can take us down a road of comparison, where we feel guilty for not doing enough, or being enough.
-It’s just not healthy.

 Seek Professional Advice